jayantkageri/jayantkageri/README.md

 ```
     Copyright (C) 2020 - 2021 Jayant Kageri

-    The programs is free software: you can redistribute it and/or modify
+    The programs are free software: you can redistribute them and/or modify
-    it under the terms of the GNU General Public License as published by
+    them under the terms of the GNU General Public License as published by
     the Free Software Foundation, either version 3 of the License, or
-    (at your option) any later version.
+    any later version.

     The programs are distributed in the hope that it will be useful,
     but WITHOUT ANY WARRANTY; without even the implied warranty of